top of page

 Closing cost assistance

 You may be wondering how to cover the closing costs when buying a home.
 Luckily, there are options available for closing cost assistance.
-One option is to negotiate with the seller so that they pay up to 6% of the sales price toward your closing costs.
+One option is to negotiate with the seller so that they contribute towards your closing costs, with contribution limits varying by loan program.

 Another possibility is receiving gift funds from family or friends to help cover these expenses.
 Additionally, some programs offer a second mortgage specifically designated for covering closing costs.

-This means that you can use the first mortgage to finance up to 96.5% of the purchase price and then use the second mortgage solely for your closing costs.
+This means that you can use the first mortgage to finance most of the purchase price and then use the second mortgage solely for your closing costs.
 These options are available for both first-time and repeat homebuyers in Florida, making it easier for you to afford your dream home without worrying about additional expenses at closing.

 Seller-paid closing costs